cometkim/gatsby-plugin-typegen/README.md

 ## Changelog

+### v2.1.0

+- Use `string` type for the GatsbyJS's `Date` scalar by default.
+- Allow to add type mappings for custom scalars.

 ### v2.0.0

 - **[BREAKING CHANGE]** Generated types are now using global declaration with a namespace (default is `GatsbyTypes`).